PASSIONLab/CAGNET/README.md

 module load pytorch/1.9.0 # PyTorch and PyG
 ```

-On OLCF Summit, all of these dependencies can be accessed with the following
+On OLCF Summit, older versions of these dependencies can be accessed with the following
 ```bash
 module load cuda # CUDA 10.1
 module load gcc # GCC 6.4.0